 Looking for additional apprenticeship opportunities?
 Washington's Department of Labor and Industries maintains a statewide online database of apprenticeship programs that is fully searchable.
 Oregon's Bureau of Labor and Industries also offers an online database of apprenticeship opportunities in that state.
-Career Launch lists state-endorsed programs at Clark College and WSU Vancouver and registered apprenticeships.
-These resources offer a wealth of information, including apprenticeship descriptions, requirements and contact information for interested applicants.
+Both of these resources offer a wealth of information, including apprenticeship descriptions, requirements and contact information for interested applicants.